-The Diocese has conducted an evaluation of potential subsequent events occurring after the statement of financial position date through August 15, 2022, which is the date the financial statements are available to be issued.
-See impairment loss on land, buildings and equipment note above in Note A.
+The Diocese has conducted an evaluation of potential subsequent events occurring after the statement of financial position date through August 22, 2023, which is the date the financial statements are available to be issued.
+See Note A and Note K.